brightertools/WixElementVisibilitySwitcher/README.md

 3. In DevMode edit the elementId and include "DesktopContent", "TabletContent" or "MobileContent" in the id

 eg:
-html1DesktopContentTableContent (will show on Desktop and Tablet) html2MobileContentTableContent (will show on Desktop and Tablet)
+html1DesktopContentTabletContent (will show on Desktop and Tablet) html2MobileContent (will show on Mobile)

 Here is a quick video that deomonstrates setting up on your own website (dont forget to thumns up if you appreciate my help):